life-itself/artearthtech.com/content/residency.md

 * <a href="/la-cheraille" target="_blank">La Cheraille</a> (Flower farm 45 minutes from Paris): €525 per month (€17 per night)

-Residency program are for 2 weeks minimum to 2 months maximum.
+Residency program are for 1 month minimum to 3 months maximum.
 There are no specific dates, please put the date for which you would like to come.

 See each differents HUBs page for details about their location and ethos.